Safeway (UK): Morrisons takeover

 On 9 January 2003, the much smaller Morrisons, with around 119 shops largely located in the North of England, made a surprise offer to purchase the chain, offering 1.32 new shares of Morrisons for each share of Safeway, with the co-operation of the Safeway board.
-However, this served only to start a stampede of other potential buyers.
+This served to start a stampede of other potential buyers.
 Sainsbury's, Asda, KKR (the company which helped finance the sale of Safeway to Argyll in 1987), Trackdean Investments Limited (controlled by Philip Green, owner of BHS and Arcadia) and Tesco all said they were considering making offers.

 They were all asked to make submissions to the Office of Fair Trading (OFT) for approval under the Fair Trading Act 1973.
 On 23 January, Safeway's board dropped its recommendation of the Morrisons offer.
 KKR later dropped its proposal.
 On 19 March, the remaining proposals except for Trackdean's (which was said to raise no competition issues) were referred to the Competition Commission by the Trade and Industry Secretary, Patricia Hewitt.
 The report of the Competition Commission was made public on 26 September.

 A takeover of Safeway by Sainsbury's, Asda or Tesco was "expected to operate against the public interest, and should be prohibited".
-However, a takeover by Morrisons was held to be acceptable on the condition that fifty three shops of the combined operation be sold, due to local competition issues.
+However, a takeover by Morrisons was held to be acceptable on the condition that 53 shops of the combined operation be sold, due to local competition issues.
 Patricia Hewitt accepted these recommendations.

 Philip Green announced on 30 October that he was not proceeding with a takeover bid, on the basis that it was not clear whether approval could be obtained to sell off individual shops to other chains.
 On 15 December, Morrisons, the only remaining bidder, made a new offer of one share of Morrisons, plus sixty pence for each Safeway share, again with the co-operation of the Safeway board.
 On 11 February 2004, shareholders of both Wm Morrison and Safeway voted to approve the merger of the two companies, subject to the result of two High Court rulings later in the month.